Astroua/TurbuStat/docs/tutorials/statistics/statmoments_example.rst

 .. image:: images/design4_statmoments_hists_rad_2pix.png

 The skewness distribution is narrower, but the kurtosis is wider.
-While both are highly uncertain with so few samples, the kurtosis is more so, leading the a broader distribution.
+The kurtosis uncertainty is larger than the skewness uncertainty, leading to a broader distribution.
 What are the distribution shapes using larger radii?

     >>> moments.run(verbose=False, radius=10 * u.pix)  # doctest: +SKIP
     >>> moments.plot_histograms()  # doctest: +SKIP